 Flat design in web design is an extension of that 'authentically digital' ethos.
 We acknowledge that an online florist doesn't actually have to look like a bricks and mortar florist on screen for today's audience to understand it, but it also represents the way in which technology shapes our design choices.

-The tools at hand - CSS3 (opens in new tab), HTML5 (opens in new tab), JavaScript (opens in new tab) and the growing importance of responsive web design (opens in new tab) - mean that we tend towards creating highly performant, extensible front-ends without the excess baggage of a highly embellished graphical user interface.
+The tools at hand - CSS3, HTML5, JavaScript and the growing importance of responsive web design - mean that we tend towards creating highly performant, extensible front-ends without the excess baggage of a highly embellished graphical user interface.

 There are, however, certain pitfalls to avoid when making the switch from lumpy to flat.